About Us

 Nature Journaling 7 years - 14 years

-The nature journaling course is a drop-off program that meets for two-hour sessions over the course of six or eight weeks at Salem Lake.
-Nature journaling helps children connect with the environment.
+The Nature Journaling course is a drop-off program that meets for two-hour sessions over six or eight weeks.
+Nature journaling helps children connect with the environment and themselves, cultivating mindfulness, enhancing cognitive skills, and fostering environmental stewardship.

 • Observations: “What do I notice?”